petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/defining-object-actions.md

 {bdg-secondary}`Available Liferay 7.4 U33+ and GA33+`

-With Liferay Objects, you can define custom actions that are triggered under specified conditions.
+With Liferay Objects, you can define actions that are triggered under specified conditions.
 While an action is active, Liferay listens for when an Object's data is added, deleted, or updated and then performs the set action.

 Currently, Liferay supports four action types: